awsdocs/amazon-comprehend-developer-guide/doc_source/access-control-managing-permissions.md

 }
 ```

 The policy has one statement that grants permission to use the `DetectEntities`, `DetectKeyPhrases`, `DetectDominantLanguage` and `DetectSentiment`, and `DetectSyntax` actions\.
+The policy statement also grants permissions to use two Amazon Textract API methods\.
+Amazon Comprehend calls these methods to extract text from image files and scanned PDF documents\.
+You can remove these permissions for users that never run custom inference for these types of input files\.

 A user with this policy would not be able to perform batch actions or asynchronous actions in your account\.

 The policy doesn't specify the `Principal` element because you don't specify the principal who gets the permission in an identity\-based policy\.
 When you attach a policy to a user, the user is the implicit principal\.
 When you attach a permissions policy to an IAM role, the principal identified in the role's trust policy gets the permissions\.